VoidMercy/CS-348K-Project/README.md

 1. Implement the forward-pass renderer in Slang and get gradients automatically differentiated
 2. Implement hardware accelerated ray-tracing for RTX GPUs

+Task split:
+BVH construction and ray-BVH intersections in forward-pass renderer - Alex Alpha composing and computing pixel color given 3D gaussian intersection in forward-pass renderer (by 2D splatting and integrating overlapping 3D gaussians) - Meijin
+Backward-pass to compute gradients - Yvette (Meijin to help) Integrating the above components into an end-to-end training pipeline - Alex (Yvette to help)

 **Expected deliverables:** Our main deliverable is a raytracer for scenes represented with Gaussian splats, which we will demonstrate can be used to train scenes end-to-end for novel view synthesis (by slotting in the raytracer to replace existing rasterization pipelines used in rendering).
 Qualitatively, we will demonstrate our results by showing real-time rendering on a collection of scenes reconstructed from sets of 2D images (from existing datasets and possibly from additional datasets we collect ourselves).

 **Evaluation:** We expect our method to have comparable quality to the baseline rasterization method, which we will validate by reporting the traditional quantitative image quality metrics (PSNR, SSIM, LPIPS) on a set of 3D scenes.
 We also expect our method to exhibit faster rendering and training than the baseline rasterization method on certain types of scenes and views, namely scenes with a high Gaussian splat count with views rendered at a low resolution.
 We will validate the expected speedup by reporting training and rendering times for our method compared to the baseline on the same hardware.